cassianoperin/CHIP8_GO/README.md

 2. CHIP8 - Key pressing cause slowness
 3. CHIP8 - Improve draw method (Rewrite graphics mode to just draw the differences from each frame)
 4. CHIP8 - Implement a correct 60 FPS control
-5. SCHIP - Document README with now supported SCHIP games
-6. ALL - Test on Windows and Linux
-7. ALL - Rewind mode make emulation slow due to arrays and graphics processing
+5. ALL - Rewind mode make emulation slow due to arrays and graphics processing
-8. SCHIP - Emulation really slow at this moment
-9. SCHIP - IMPLEMENT different handling opcodes in schip mode (and chip modern games)
+6. SCHIP - IMPLEMENT different handling opcodes in schip mode (and chip modern games)
-10. Map and identify these modern chip8 games that uses schip opcodes
+7. Map and identify these modern chip8 games that uses schip opcodes
-11. Implement a Key Timer
+8. Implement a Key Timer
-12. Migrate from pixel to SDL2
+9. Migrate from pixel to SDL2
-13. Improve overall performance
+10. Improve overall performance
-14. Fix games listes as NOT WORKING
-15. Games that uses low res AND schip draw functions should shift 2 bytes (instead od 4) and scroll N/2 lines
+11. Games that uses low res AND schip draw functions should shift 2 bytes (instead od 4) and scroll N/2 lines
-16. Sound glitches in Windows
+12. Sound glitches in Windows
+13. Sound is not bad, causing slowness